-On collocated picture being LTRP or ILRP

-The current text does not disallow the collocated picture of a current picture to be a long-term reference picture (LTRP) or ILRP.
-We think that this is on overlook, as in either case POC-based scaling of motion vectors won't work.

-Therefore, we propose to clearly disallow the collocated picture of a current picture to be an LTRP or ILRP.
-Since all ILRPs are marked as LTRPs anyway when used for ILP, simply disallowing the collocated picture to be an LTRP covers both.

 On clipping operations for treating subpicture boundaries as picture boundaries in motion compensation and motion prediction

 When subpic_treated_as_pic_flag[ i ] is equal to 1, the subpicture boundaries of the i-th subpicture would be treated as picture boundaries in motion compensation.
 Such treating is realized in the VVC draft text by applying certain clipping operations in the decoding processes related to motion compensation and motion prediction.
 However, for the coding scheme shown in Figure 2, since the lower layer is fully available to the decoder, not just the area corrsponding to the i-th subpicture, such clipping does not need to be applied in this case, to avoid unnecessary coding efficiency loss.